James Barralet: Early life and education

+Career

 James Barralet has performed extensively throughout the UK and Europe, as a concerto soloist with many orchestras, and as a recitalist at numerous festivals including the Newbury Spring Festival, the Ryedale Festival, Warwick International Festival, Stratford-Upon-Avon Chamber Music Series, Brighton Festival and the Northern Aldborough Festival.

 He is also known for his collaboration with Indian music artists, and as a chamber musician is the cellist of the Leondari Ensemble and the Werther Ensemble.
 Barralet also serves as guest principal cellist with many UK orchestras.

 As an advocate of contemporary music, he has made premiere recordings of the 1971 first movement of Benjamin Britten's Third Cello Suite, and of Edwin Roxburgh's Partita.
 He performed the Partita alongside Kenneth Hesketh's Die Hängende Figur ist Judas at the Purcell Room in a Park Lane Group concert in 2008, and the following year, he performed Zoltán Kodály's Sonata for Solo Cello and György Ligeti's Sonata for Solo Cello at his Wigmore Hall debut recital.

 In addition to performing, Barralet also composes and arranges music, mainly for cello ensembles.
 He has received several commissions, notably from the Beijing Music Festival, the Royal Academy of Music, Cello 8ctet Amsterdam, SOMM Records and Stomp Music Korea.

 Barralet records for Landor Records UK and SOMM Records.
 His debut recording, a solo cello disc of works by Kodály, Roxburgh and Britten, was released in October 2009.
 A Brahms cello and piano recording was released on the SOMM label in 2013.

 Barralet is artistic director of the Whittington International Chamber Music Festival, which he founded in 2013.

 As a member of Wigmore Hall's Ignite Ensemble, he is strongly involved in improvisation, education and outreach.